 Over 233,000 people in Omaha, Nebraska, are Medicare beneficiaries.
 More than 55% of the Medicare beneficiaries in the area choose Medicare Advantage plans.

 In this article, we’ll compare the positives and negatives of each Medicare plan in Omaha, Nebraska.

 A supplemental plan can provide coverage for services that would otherwise be out of pocket.
-Medicare beneficiaries can choose from both Medicare Advantage and Medicare Supplement plans.
+Medicare beneficiaries in Omaha, Nebraska, can choose from Medicare Advantage and Medicare Supplement plans.

 Medicare Advantage enrollees in Omaha average 73 years old, a year greater than the national average.

-Twenty-one Medicare Advantage plans are available in Omaha.
+Twenty-one Medicare Advantage plans are available in Omaha, Nebraska.
 All of the state’s programs are valuable, but they have unique characteristics that make them a good fit for different types of beneficiaries.

 The Humana plan (HMO) is one of the best options.
 Additionally, Humana has excellent ratings for its service and protection and an impressively affordable MOOP (maximum out-of-pocket) rate of $3,850.

 For clients looking for the best Omaha, Nebraska, Medicare plans, Wellcare (HMO) is another excellent option.
 This option has a more affordable MOOP than the alternatives, even without a rating and monthly premium.
 This plan costs $3,900 monthly, making it affordable for most beneficiaries.